Great Balls of Fire! (film): Singles

-The title track of "Great Balls Of Fire" was released as a single on 7" vinyl and CD format with either 2 or 3-tracks in various countries such as the US, UK, Netherlands, Japan and Germany with the B-side being "Breathless" or "Crazy Arms".
+The title track "Great Balls of Fire" was released as a single on 7" vinyl and CD format with either 2 or 3-tracks in various countries such as the US, UK, Netherlands, Japan and Germany with the B-side being "Breathless" or "Crazy Arms".

 Home media

 Despite the poor box office performance, the US video release of Great Balls of Fire! in 1989 generated income of $11 million.
 It was released to DVD by MGM Home Entertainment on April 1, 2003 as a Region 1 widescreen DVD.
 The film was issued on Blu-ray by Olive Films on February 27, 2018.